 Dr. Sokol was President of Sokol Consulting, Inc., dedicated to the support and development of services to children, adolescents, and their families through integrated community-based systems of care.
 She served as a senior consultant with the Washington Business Group on Health; National Resource Network for Child and Family Mental Health, She also supervised the successful implementation of the Robert Wood Johnson Foundation replication initiative in thirteen states.

 Carol Paro Manson became a Registered Nurse at the age of 20, and soon after obtained national certification as a Registered Nurse Anesthetist.
-After her marriage to Edwin Manson and the birth of her son, Bryan, the family moved to Plantation, Florida.
-Carol accepted a position as a classroom educator and clinical instructor of cardiopulmonary therapists and EMTs.
+Carol was also a classroom educator and clinical instructor of cardiopulmonary therapists and EMTs.
 At the same time, she attended classes at Nova Southeastern University, where she completed a bachelor’s degree in Healthcare Services and Administration and prerequisites for the Master’s program.
-The Florida Peer Review Organization, a federal agency of the U.S. Healthcare and Finance Administration hired Carol as a review coordinator, investigating utilization and quality assurance issues in the Medicare and Medicaid systems.
-She was quickly promoted to regional manager of Broward County, Florida where she was responsible for all healthcare facilities, including hospitals, surgical centers, outpatient clinics, psychiatric hospitals, and in-patient and out-patient rehab facilities, as well as over 100 doctors and review coordinators.
-She also oversaw the completion and validation of reviews for the U.S. Public Health Services, in charge of the National Indian Bureau, and various other federally funded healthcare agencies.
-These included HMOs, Managed Care, and Medicare and Medicaid patients.
+Carol was as a review coordinator, investigating utilization and quality assurance issues in the Medicare and Medicaid systems for the Florida Peer Review Organization.
+She was quickly promoted to regional manager of Broward County, Florida where she was responsible for all healthcare facilities, including hospitals, surgical centers, outpatient clinics, psychiatric hospitals, and in-patient and out-patient rehab facilities.
 After eight years, Carol joined the faculty of Nova Southeastern University, where she became Health Educator at the University School.
-She also was appointed liaison during the transition and marriage to Southeastern University, which added a medical school division to the campus.
+She was appointed liaison during the transition to Southeastern University, which added a medical school division to the campus.
 When a dental school was started, she participated in clinical trials for major name companies such as Proctor and Gamble.
 Later, she obtained additional teaching certifications, to become a Health Education and also Special Education professional.
-With her extensive scholastic, medical, and clinical background, Carol tutored most academic subjects, incorporating life experiences, while providing psychological and emotional support to her students and their families.
-Her clients included mainly high school teenagers and college students.
-Carol’s love of children, young adults, and those in need of health education and guidance continues today.
-She currently volunteers at the VA Clinic in the Villages in central Florida and the Hands of Mercy Everywhere, a home for unwed pregnant mothers and their babies.
-She recently became certified as a Guardian ad Litem volunteer for the state court system in the Tri-County area of Florida near her home.

 An all-star athlete, Tommy Robbins has coached athletes including world-record-holding sprinters and NFL players with the Carolina Panthers, New York Giants, Jacksonville Jaguars, and Atlanta Falcons.
 A Ballet Master, Tommy works tirelessly teaching young men and women classical ballet.
 Tommy currently works for Sprint in Ocala, FL, and teaches dance for Dance By Sheila and the Sheila Ruotolo Dance Company in Ocala.